All Episodes

 And number three, they knew it anyway.

-But the bulk of information was still used on four occasions to spy on you and your family and ruin your life, basically in a lot of ways.
+But the bulk of information was still used on four occasions to spy on you and your family and ruin your life, basically, in a lot of ways.

-And they're uh their law firm.
+And their law firms.

 By the way, Christopher Steele fired for lying and leaking, but still they went back to him again and again.